 Well of course there and some damn good ones.
 All the major 5 star hotels in Bahrain have Bahraini Chefs of one label or another.
-Whether they cook ‘your’ staple dish to your liking is another story.
+Ah, whether they cook ‘your’ staple dish to your liking is another story.
 Shepherds Pie with a more curry flavour or a Chicken Masala with a Machboos overtone, well….
 But they can cook and know their onions as did these contestants.
-In more ways than one, there were no flies on these.
+There are no flies on this lot, in more ways than one.

-In fact, being truthful, his competition had two if not three professional capable chefs taking part .
+In fact, being truthful, this competition had two if not three professional capable chefs taking part .
 When we say capable, it means they are proficient but are not chefs by trade.
-Ahmed Al!Qaheri for a start is a lawyer and a tiger.
+Ahmed AlQaheri for a start is a lawyer and a tiger.
 Tahla Bashmi knows exactly what she is doing in the kitchen, as it seems the other contestants did for this first showing.
 It was the youngest member among the competitors who actually walked away with the prize.
 A lot of opinions flying about the place, but she was the one who won.

-So the Chef competition went on for two days, with each contestant having one hour to knock up something appealing.
+The Chef competition went on for two days, with each contestant having one hour to knock up something appealing.
 You can see what they did in the video.
 11 heats to the final and then the ‘final’.
 It is an unusual method of competition doing it all in two days, but seems this is more spontaneous and interesting.
-As a critique, taking into the observations above; the cooking was superb but the creativity lacked somewhat.
+As a critique, taking into account the observations above; the cooking was superb but the creativity lacked somewhat.
 Then again, the first day, each contestant had to use prawns and one other ingredient.
 The second day it was Chicken breast with either black lemons or goat cheese.
 The final was a sweet as you can see.